nnail0/cachelab-b-f25/datalab-b-exp.typ

 Third run - This was the first run to nail the other two cases, but this (somehow) came at breaking the 61x67 case despite explicitly prompting the model to keep the original working code.
 I have yet to see whether the reason that the code broke was due to actual changes in the code or due to side effects from previous runs.

 The winning strategy for the 61x67 case was fairly simple and adopted most of the code from the standard 8x8 blocking strategy.
 The main change involved extra checks on the outer loops (given the irregular size) to handle not writing too much or too little on either of the dimensions.
 The inner loops employed the naive implementation.

+=== Second Attempt: Three Separate functions
+I had a feeling that there were some side effects occurring under the hood as a result of having all three cases in the same function.
+As a result, I prompted the model to make another attempt.
+This time, I gave it explicit directions to split the code into three separate cases.
+This ended up being the solution.

+Upon closer inspection, it appears that ChatGPT added in some corrections to the 32x32 code, which makes me wonder more about where exactly the problem was happening before.
+Regardless, it appears that the model was able to reflect on its own mistakes from a previous conversation and find what went wrong.
+This could point to the previously mentioned "short-term memory" issue that I was mentioning earlier, or it could be something different.

 === Code Quality
 Some important aspects in measuring code quality involve legibility, conciseness, and correctness.
 In all, it looks like the model was able to produce code that I could mostly follow.